Ayowalexy/exx-network/README.md

 ##Limitations
 Mobile Responsiveness.
 Due to the fact that bulk of the time was spent on getting the business logic right, I couldn't work on the mobile version of the app.

+##Improvements
+There are still some room for improvement, more modularization and little touches.

 ###Thanks for taking out time to consider my application, Looking forward